Unique Review Criteria - CAPCaT

 Grant Award Review Criteria

-The scientific merits of each application will be reviewed by a panel comprised of experts in clinical care, engineering, and business/technology commercialization.
-Applications will be invited to submit full applications based on their scientific merit, programmatic balance, geographic balance, and technology maturity level.
+To be considered for an award, applicants must possess secure intellectual property rights.
+Beyond that, the scientific merits of each application will be reviewed by a panel comprised of experts in clinical care, engineering, and business/technology commercialization.
+Applicants will be invited to submit full proposals based on their scientific merit, programmatic balance, geographic balance, and technology maturity level.
 An independent panel will score all applications for scientific merit and the CAPCaT team will make further programmatic decisions regarding selection of awardees based upon the application’s scientific merits, the alignment of the project with the focus of the Center, the potential impact of the technology being developed, the feasibility of the approach, and the adequacy of the plan that is articulated for the protections of human subjects and data safety monitoring.

 The evaluation criteria used to review applications include: